Optimization Algorithms as Robust Feedback Controllers: Introduction

 where $\nabla h (u)$ is due to the chain rule applied to $\Phi(h(u)+d)$.

-The gradient flow \eqref{eq:simple_grad_flow} is a closed system.
-However, recognizing $h(u)+d$ as the measurable output $y$, \eqref{eq:simple_grad_flow} can be easily transformed into an open system and interconnected with the plant \eqref{eq:simple_plant} as shown in \cref{fig:simp_grad}.
+The gradient flow \eqref{eq:simple_grad_flow} is a closed system {\tb (in the sense that it does not require an exogenous input or define an output)}.
+However, {\tb by identifying} $h(u)+d$ as the measurable output $y$ {\tb and $u$ as the input}, \eqref{eq:simple_grad_flow} can be easily transformed into an open system and interconnected with the plant \eqref{eq:simple_plant}, as shown in \cref{fig:simp_grad}.
 This yields the closed-loop dynamics

 where $\epsilon > 0$ is a scalar control gain.